Are we done with object recognition? The iCub robot's perspective: The iCubWorld Transformations Dataset

 \item[\bf $2D$ Rotation] The human rotated the object parallel to the camera image plane.
-The same scale and position of the object were mantained (see Fig.~\ref{fig:5transf}, first row). \item[\bf $3D$ Rotation] Similarly to $2D$ rotations, the object was kept at same position and scale.
+The same scale and position of the object were maintained (see Fig.~\ref{fig:5transf}, first row). \item[\bf $3D$ Rotation] Similarly to $2D$ rotations, the object was kept at same position and scale.
 However, this time the human applied a generic rotation to the object (not parallel to the image plane).
 As a consequence different ``faces'' of the object where shown to the camera (Fig.~\ref{fig:5transf}, second row). \item[\bf Scale] The human moved the object towards the cameras and back, thus changing the object's scale in the image.
 No change in the object orientation (no $2D$ or $3D$ rotation) was applied (Fig.~\ref{fig:5transf}, third row). \item[\bf Background] The human moved the object around the robot, keeping approximately the same distance (scale) and pose of the object with respect to the camera plane.
-During this acquisition process only the background changes while the object appearance remains approximately the same (Fig.~\ref{fig:5transf}, fourth row). \item[\bf Mix] The human moved the object freely in front of the robot, as a person would naturally do when showing a new item to a child.
+Because the robot tracks the object, the background changes while the object appearance remains approximately the same (Fig.~\ref{fig:5transf}, fourth row). \item[\bf Mix] The human moved the object freely in front of the robot, as a person would naturally do when showing a new item to a child.
 In this sequence all nuisances in all combinations can appear (Fig.~\ref{fig:5transf}, fifth row).

 \end{description}